seatsurfing/seatsurfing.github.io/src/pages/pricing.md

 ## FAQ

 <div class="faq">
-#### How does the Free Plan work?
+#### How does the Free plan work?

-By signing up for the Free Plan, you get access to almost all of Seatsurfing's features.
+By signing up for the Free plan, you get access to almost all of Seatsurfing's features.
 You do not need a credit card to get started.
 Upgrade at any time to the Professional plan if you need more features or more users.
 Perfectly suited for testing.

 #### How can I upgrade my existing instance to the Professional plan?